grantmcconnaughey/django-lazy-tags/README.md

 ## Current Limitations

-* jQuery required for the the AJAX calls
+* jQuery is required for the the AJAX calls.
+You must have jQuery loaded on the page before calling `lazy_tags_js`.
 * Does not work with tags that take context
 * Template tag arguments must be serializable
-* Template tag arguments are always strings
+* Template tag arguments are always passed in as strings.
+If your tag requires an argument to be an `int` then be sure to cast it to an `int` before usage.